DeckedSpring67/ssd1306_i2c/README.md

 ### Requirements

-Needs to be run on Linux with setmail installed.
+Needs to be run on Linux with sendmail installed.